 Turó del Putxet Park

 Did you know that, like Rome, Barcelona also stands on seven hills?
 One of them is the Putxet, located in the district of Sarrià-Sant Gervasi, in the upper zone.
-This small hill offers unspeakable views of 360 degrees, from the mountain of Montjuïc to the Agbar tower, next to our apartments for rent in Barcelona.
-Also, you can also see the Mediterranean.
+This small hill offers breathtaking 360 degrees views, from the mountain of Montjuïc to the Agbar tower, next to our apartments for rent in Barcelona.
+You can also see the Mediterranean from this viewpoint.

 Santa Maria del Pi & Santa Maria del Mar

-These two buildings of Gothic design, located respectively in the Gòtic neighborhood and in Born, are two jewels of Catalan medieval architecture and, at the same time, two inspiring watchtowers from which to view the skyline of Barcelona.
+These two buildings of Gothic design, located respectively in the Gothic neighborhood and in Born, are two of the most stunning medieval buildings in Barcelona and, at the same time, two inspiring watchtowers from which to view the skyline of Barcelona.
 Both are paid and require climbing many steps, but we guarantee that the effort is worth it.